-- Recovery of a 567 m sequence ranging in age from the late Miocene (Tortonian, ~7.8 Ma) to Quaternary with sedimentation rates from 6.5 to 11 cm/ky (Figures F17B, F21). - Continuous deposition and high sedimentation rates for the last 1.5 My are ideal for studying MCV and correlating Site U1587 to the polar ice core records (BE-OI and COLDEX Projects). - Pliocene sediments contain very strong precession-scale cycles in color and other physical properties (MS, density, and NGR) (Figures F10, F22).
-Amplitude modulation of these precession cycles by eccentricity provides a powerful tool for developing an orbitally tuned timescale for Site U1587. - Recovery of an apparently complete Messinian Stage (7.246-5.333 Ma) of the late Miocene with strong Milankovitch cyclicity consisting of alternating dark clay-rich sediments and lighter nannofossil ooze.
-This sequence will permit the study of the Messinian Salinity Crisis in an open ocean setting adjacent to the Mediterranean. - Complete logging run from 81 to 558 mbsf showing cyclic variations in NGR that will be used for core-log integration (Figure F22). - Expanded late Pliocene section documenting the intensification of NHG between 3.3 (MIS M2) and 2.6 Ma (MIS 100), including the mid-Pliocene warm period (3.3-3 Ma).
+- Recovery of a 567 m sequence ranging in age from the late Miocene (Tortonian; ~7.8 Ma) to Quaternary with sedimentation rates from 6.5 to 11 cm/ky (Figures F18B, F22). - Continuous deposition and high sedimentation rates for the last 1.5 My are ideal for studying MCV and correlating Site U1587 to the polar ice core records. - Pliocene sediments contain very strong precession-scale cycles in color and other physical properties (MS, density, and NGR) (Figures F11, F23).
+Amplitude modulation of these presumed precession cycles by eccentricity provides a powerful tool for developing an orbitally tuned timescale for Site U1587. - Recovery of an apparently complete Messinian Stage (7.246-5.333 Ma) of the late Miocene with strong Milankovitch cyclicity consisting of alternating dark clay-rich sediments and lighter nannofossil ooze.
+This sequence will permit the study of the Messinian Salinity Crisis in an open ocean setting adjacent to the Mediterranean. - Complete logging run from 81 to 558 mbsf showing cyclic variations in NGR that will be used for core-log integration (Figure F23). - Expanded late Pliocene section documenting the intensification of NHG between 3.3 (MIS M2) and 2.6 Ma (MIS 100), including the mid-Pliocene warm period (3.3-3 Ma).

 Coring in Holes U1587A, U1587B, and U1587C recovered a total of 1566 m of sediment.
-The dominant lithologies are nannofossil ooze and clay in varying proportions (Figure F21), which manifest as light and dark sediment layers reflected by changes in sediment physical properties.
+The dominant lithologies are nannofossil ooze and clay in varying proportions (Figure F22), which manifest as light and dark sediment layers reflected by changes in sediment physical properties.
 Pyrite nodules and infilled pyrite burrows are common throughout the sedimentary sequence.
-Bioturbation varies from slight to heavy.
-Drilling disturbance in a few APC cores include soupy/slurry sediments, mostly in Section 1, and slight up-arching toward the bottom of the APC interval.
+Bioturbation varies from light to heavy.
+Drilling disturbance in a few APC cores include soupy/slurry sediments, mostly in the top of Section 1 of many cores, and slight up-arching toward the bottom of the APC interval.
 XCB cores are generally undisturbed, but biscuiting occurs mainly below 204 mbsf.

-Nannofossils are extraordinarily abundant, and all calcareous microfossils, including ostracods, are present and well preserved.
-Planktonic foraminiferal preservation decreases with depth, and Miocene specimens are very small in size, recrystallized, and challenging to identify.
-A total of 51 biostratigraphic markers (37 nannofossils and 14 planktonic foraminifera) were recognized and suggest a continuous sequence from the late Miocene (Tortonian, 7.8 Ma) to Holocene.
-Nannofossil and planktonic foraminifera stratigraphic events are in good agreement with magnetostratigraphy (Figure F17B).
-Sedimentation rate varies between 11 and 6.5 cm/ky.
+Nannofossils are extraordinarily abundant, and foraminifers and ostracods are also common and generally well preserved.
+Planktonic foraminifer preservation decreases with depth, and Miocene specimens are very small in size, recrystallized, and challenging to identify.
+A total of 51 biostratigraphic markers (37 nannofossils and 14 planktonic foraminifers) were recognized and suggest a continuous sequence from the late Miocene (Tortonian; 7.8 Ma) to Holocene.
+Nannofossil and planktonic foraminifer stratigraphic events are in good agreement with magnetostratigraphy (Figure F18B).
+Sedimentation rate varies between 11 and 6.5 cm/ky (Figure F7).

-A large abundance of ichthyoliths accompanied by a high diversity of benthic foraminifera and a monospecific ostracod assemblage consisting of the genus Xylocythere were found in Sample 397-U1587A-22X-CC.
-Xylocythere is an ostracod genus known from chemosynthetic environments, such as hydrothermal vents, cold seeps, and fish and whale carcasses (Karanovic and Brandão, 2015; Tanaka et al., 2019), and they are also known to inhabit oligotrophic, deep-sea sediments (Steineck et al., 1990).
+Remarkably abundant ichthyoliths, accompanied by a high diversity of benthic foraminifers and a monospecific ostracod assemblage consisting only of the genus Xylocythere, were found in Sample

+397-U1587A-22X-CC (201.6 m CSF-A) from the early Pleistocene.
+Xylocythere is known from chemosynthetic environments, such as hydrothermal vents, cold seeps, and fish and whale carcasses (Karanovic and Brandão, 2015; Tanaka et al., 2019), as well as oligotrophic, deep-sea sediments (Steineck et al., 1990).